 It doesn’t have the option to hide file extensions.

 Show or Hide File Extensions in Astro (Android)

-Note: In case, if the above setting didn’t work on a folder, then follow the above steps (1 to 3) and hit the “Clear” button beside “Clear Directory Options.”
+Note: If the above settings don’t work in the folder, then follow the steps above (1 to 3) and hit the “Clear” button beside “Clear Directory Options.”
 Remember that this will clear custom directory settings.